The PenduMAV: A Six-Input Omnidirectional MAV without Internal Forces - Design, Dynamics, and SE(3) Control: Study of Attainable Equilibria and Internal Forces at each Equilibrium

 \section{Study of Attainable Equilibria and\\ Internal Forces at each Equilibrium}

 In this section we obtain the set of forced equilibria of the dynamics~\eqref{statespace} and investigate their properties in terms of the corresponding four thrust forces produced at these configurations.
 We begin by giving some preliminary definitions.
-Afterwards, the main result is summarized in Proposition~\ref{Prop1} whose proof is found in Sec.~\ref{proofProp1}.
+Afterwards, the main result, {{which establishes the Equilibria property and the Internal-force property}}, is summarized in Proposition~\ref{Prop1} whose proof is found in Sec.~\ref{proofProp1} of~\cite{Ali2025}.